ohtap/ohtap/README.md

 TODO:

 * Separate speakers.
 For now, I just put it all into the `<div2>`.
+* Take out End of Interview.
+For now, it doesn't affect the results.

 #### UNC The Long Civil Rights Movement: Gender and Sexuality (UNCGAS)